 AARP fights for consumers by advocating for laws and regulations to stop scams and shut down fraud attempts.
 We also provide a voice to consumer concerns and help shape the public discussion on fraud.

-AARP members make possible free resources like the Fraud Watch Network.
+AARP members make possible free resources like AARP Fraud Watch Network.
 Support our nonprofit, nonpartisan work that empowers people to choose how they live as they age by becoming a member today.

-The AARP Fraud Watch Network works with industry, federal regulators, law enforcement and other nonprofits to help deliver the message of fraud prevention.
-Current partners include:
+AARP Fraud Watch Network works with industry, federal regulators, law enforcement and other nonprofits to help deliver the message of fraud prevention.
+Current supporters include: